 - In extreme situations, dermal pigmentation may require surgery as a last resort

 Although it is difficult for lay people to differentiate between the two pigmentation disorder sites, doctors can easily tell them apart by using a special lamp called the Woods Lamp.
-This helps them to initiate the right treatment for pigmentation
+This helps them to initiate the right treatment for pigmentation from the outset.

 Mixed Type Hyperpigmentation / Melasma